Custom Game Board

 Folding Alignment & Hinge Engineering

-On multi-fold boards, hinge quality shows up as soon as the board is opened.
+On multi-fold game boards, hinge quality shows up as soon as the board is opened.
 If the fold placement is off, artwork breaks across panels, the center section stops reading cleanly, and the board may never sit properly on the table.
-This part is easy to miss in flat files, but very obvious on the finished board.
+This part is easy to miss in flat files, but very obvious on the finished board game.

 Fold Alignment Control: Fold placement has to stay consistent across the full board.
 On maps, grids, roads, or any layout that runs through the center, even a small shift starts showing quickly once the board is opened.